Pacioretty scores twice as Golden Knights beat Canucks 5-3 in NHL playoffs

 It was a game that saw two lead changes after there had been no lead changes in the first three games of the series.

-The Golden Knights led 2-1 after the first period but trailed 3-2 after the second.
+The Golden Knights were up 2-1 after the first period but trailed 3-2 after the second.

 They pressed the Canucks early in the third and tied it when Schmidt cranked a slapshot from the blue-line past Markstrom at 2:52.